 Need A Lift?
-Here Are 50 Books That Can Make You Happy
+Here Are 50 Books That Make You Happy

 by Ashley McCann

 Need some positive thinking?
-How about some happy books?
+How about some books that make you happy?

 While the idea of a book ‘making you happy’ is obviously a stretch, peace of mind is often a product of a simple cognitive pattern: you see what you think about, and you think about what you see.